 The pessimist believes existence ought to be different.
 The optimist pretends that it is different.

 What is optimism but a kind of gullibility?
-It is our fundamental delusion, which prompts us to believe that the solution to what ails us is just around the corner—always just around the corner.
-In the economy, optimism manifests itself as boom and bust.
+It is the delusion that the solution to what ails us is just around the corner—always just around the corner.
+In the economy, it manifests itself as boom and bust.
 In everyday life, as hope and disappointment.
 You might well say that hope and disappointment comprise the rhythm of life.

 Talent operates within accepted boundaries, so it’s not hard to recognize when it appears.
 Genius, on the other hand, does its own thing.